-- Did Simmons pay the correct prevailing wage rates, and if not, was its failure to do so a good faith mistake or willful within the meaning of section 1775, subdivision (a)(2)(B)(i) and (iii)? - If Simmons misclassified its workers, was it a result of a good faith mistake within the meaning of section 1775, subdivision (a)(2)(B)(i)? - Is Simmons liable for section 1775 penalties? - Is Simmons liable for section 1813 penalties? - Is Simmons liable for penalties under section 1777.7, and if so, are the penalties disproportionate to the severity of the violation? - Does Simmons' cooperation and "settlement" with the District Council of Plasterers and Cement Masons of Northern California Local 300 warrant a waiver or reduction of penalties? - Did Simmons knowingly violate section 1777.5 and California Code of Regulations, title 8, section 230.1, subdivision (a), by not issuing its public works contract award information in a DAS Form 140 or its equivalent to the applicable apprenticeship committees in the geographic area of the Project site for the craft of Cement Mason? - Did Simmons knowingly violate section 1777.5 and California Code of Regulations, title 8, section 230.1, subdivision (a), by not issuing timely and proper requests to applicable apprenticeship committees for dispatch of apprentices in a DAS 142 form or its equivalent to the Cement Mason apprenticeship committee in the geographic area of the Project site?
+- Did Simmons pay the correct prevailing wage rates, and if not, was its failure to do so a good faith mistake or willful within the meaning of section 1775, subdivision (a)(2)(B)(i) and (iii)? - If Simmons misclassified its workers, was it a result of a good faith mistake within the meaning of section 1775, subdivision (a)(2)(B)(i)? - Is Simmons liable for section 1775 penalties? - Is Simmons liable for section 1813 penalties? - Is Simmons liable for penalties under section 1777.7, and if so, are the penalties disproportionate to the severity of the violation? - Does Simmons' cooperation and "settlement" with the District Council of Plasterers and Cement Masons of Northern California Local 300 warrant a waiver or reduction of penalties? - Did Simmons knowingly violate section 1777.5 and California Code of Regulations, title 8, section 230.1, subdivision (a), by not issuing timely and proper requests to applicable apprenticeship committees for dispatch of apprentices in a DAS 142 form or its equivalent to the Cement Mason apprenticeship committee in the geographic area of the Project site? - Did Simmons knowingly violate section 1777.5 and California Code of Regulations, title 8, section 230.1, subdivision (a), by not employing

-- Did Simmons knowingly violate section 1777.5 and California Code of Regulations, title 8, section 230.1, subdivision (a), by not employing Laborer apprentices on the Project in the ratio of one hour of apprentice work for every five hours of journeyman work? - Is Simmons liable for liquidated damages, and if so, should they be waived?
-Simmons did not directly challenge the amount of underpaid prevailing wages found under the Assessment, but did dispute the misclassification finding, and also disputed the amount of penalties assessed under section 1775 as an abuse of discretion.
+- Laborer apprentices on the Project in the ratio of one hour of apprentice work for every five hours of journeyman work? - Is Simmons liable for liquidated damages, and if so, should they be waived?

+Simmons did not directly contest the specific amount of underpaid prevailing wages found under the Assessment as amended, but did dispute the finding of misclassification as to Cement Mason workers, and also disputed the amount of penalties assessed under section 1775 as an abuse of discretion.
 Simmons also admitted that it did not make timely requests for apprentices, but disputed the section 1777.7 penalty amount as excessive.
-Simmons further argued that the penalties under sections 1775 and 1777.7 were unconstitutionally excessive under the Due Process Clauses of the State and federal Constitutions.
+Simmons further argued that the penalties under sections 1775 and 1777.7 are unconstitutionally excessive under the Due Process Clauses of the State and federal constitutions.